brianbene/floraai_final/README.md

-# GardenAI: The Field Guide That Grows With You
+# FloraAI: The Field Guide That Grows With You

 ## Introduction & Problem Statement